VIRIDI ELISA KITS™

 Once a hybrid variety has been developed, certified, registered seed are produced for sale locally and internationally.
 These seed productions may occur at localities in South Africa or at international sites aimed to speed up the process of producing varieties by utilizing different climatic zones.
 Verification of symptoms or the absence of symptoms is routinely done as part of the inspection process during the various crop cycles.
 Seedlings are usually grown by nurseries based on orders placed by growers for specific varieties targeted at specific planting windows based on the maturity profile of the variety and the targeted market access during a specific time.
 The nurseries are responsible for producing healthy, disease free and vigorous seedlings to the growers.
 Once the seedlings have been transplanted and the crop production cycle commences, the growers are continuously scouting for the presence of diseases that may impact negatively on yield and ultimately the profitability of the planting.
 Due to the high production inputs, the correct identification of disease symptoms are of vital importance and growers will readily submit take and transport or courier samples over vast distances to diagnostic laboratories with expertise to identify the diseases symptoms for accurate identification or to rule out the presence of a disease.

 The potential consumers, which have been identified, include seed companies, plant breeders, government agencies, private laboratories, seedling nurseries, growers and academic institutions.
-The consumers are distributed across the entire geographic area of South Africa, as vegetable production is not confined to open fields anymore, but include intensive undercover (greenhouse) farming enterprises as well.
-Expansion into the SADC region and ultimately Europe is anticipated due to the wide applicability and need of the technology.
-Currently the customers either send plant samples to our or other diagnostic laboratory for identification or deliver it themselves.
+The consumers are distributed across the entire geographic area of South Africa, as vegetable production is not confined to open fields anymore, but includes intensive undercover (greenhouse) farming enterprises as well.
+Expansion into the SADC region and ultimately Europe is anticipated due to the wide applicability and need for the technology.
+Currently, the customers either send plant samples to our or other diagnostic laboratory for identification or deliver them themselves.
 Some customers import ELISA kits directly from the suppliers or via a local distribution agency.
 Benefits

-The locally produced Elisa kits compete extremely favorably with imported kits on cost/unit/test.
-The cost effectiveness results due to an absence of an unfavorable exchange rate and import taxation.
+The locally produced Elisa kits compete extremely favourably with imported kits on cost/unit/test.
+The cost effectiveness results due to an absence of an unfavourable exchange rate and import taxation.
 The kits are available during the season on a pre-order basis and include the selection of positive and negative controls.
-The process of sending samples to a laboratory as well as the administrative processing is eliminated as the end-user now has the required kits to perform the test themselves with a within a basic laboratory set-up.
-In addition, the ELISA kits produced from strains detected in locally grown crops are more effective for detection of South African specific strains and therefore negate the need for repeat testing.
-Repeat testing is sometimes required when the visual symptoms clearly indicate a specific viral infection, however the imported Elisa kits test negatively for the infection.
+The process of sending samples to a laboratory as well as the administrative processing is eliminated as the end-user now has the required kits to perform the test themselves within a basic laboratory set-up.
+In addition, the ELISA kits produced from strains detected in locally grown crops are more effective for the detection of South African specific strains and therefore negate the need for repeat testing.
+Repeat testing is sometimes required when the visual symptoms clearly indicate a specific viral infection, however, the imported Elisa kits test negatively for the infection.

 Idea behind technology